Cooking with Alison

 In Meat and Eggs on August 8, 2011 at am

 One of my favourite Korean foods is kalbi/galbi (BBQ beef short ribs).
 Luckily, these are incredibly easy to make at home, but it might take a few tries to master the timing for the perfect doneness, because these can be tough and too chewy if they are overcooked or undercooked (a tiny bit of pink is perfect in my opinion).
 These are best cooked over a charcoal BBQ, but any grill or cast iron pan will work too.
 Every home and restaurant makes their kalbi slightly differently (some even using Coke and/or Sprite) so adjust the sweetness and saltiness to your taste.
 This is best served with Japanese rice (sticky rice) and kimchi.
 The side shown above is chap chae, a Korean glass noodle dish (recipe here).
+For John’s house warming party, I made thinly sliced prime rib using this recipe and served them in lettuce wraps with kimchi.
+They were one of the party favourites.

 Read the rest of this entry »